Shop

 Urticaria (Hives)

 Urticaria, (is also known as welts, hives, nettle rash or weal’s) is a raised, itchy, red rash caused by fluid leaking from blood vessels immediately beneath the skin’s surface.
-It may arise on a single section of the body and be only a few centimetres in size, or it may cover a greater area.
+It may arise on a single section of the body or it may cover a greater area.
 The rash may change within 24 hours, but generally settles within a few days.
+Urticaria can be acute (lasting less than six weeks) or chronic (lasting six weeks or longer).
+It can be triggered by a variety of factors, including allergic reactions, infections, stress, or physical stimuli like heat or cold.

 -